MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-lifecycle-management-develop-manage.md

 Here are some general considerations to help you set up and use version control.

-- **Alerts:** You should set up alerts for when others add, remove, or modify critical files.
+- **Alerts**: You should set up alerts for when others add, remove, or modify critical files.
-- **Scope:** Clearly define the scope of the remote storage location.
+- **Scope**: Clearly define the scope of the remote storage location.
 Ideally, the scope of the remote storage location is identical to the scope of the downstream workspaces and apps that you use to deliver content to consumers.
-- **Access:** You should set up access to the remote storage location by using a similar permissions model as you have set up for your [deployment pipeline permissions](powerbi-implementation-planning-security-content-creator-planning.md#deployment-pipeline-access) and [workspace roles](powerbi-implementation-planning-security-content-creator-planning.md#workspace-roles).
+- **Access**: You should set up access to the remote storage location by using a similar permissions model as you have set up for your [deployment pipeline permissions](powerbi-implementation-planning-security-content-creator-planning.md#deployment-pipeline-access) and [workspace roles](powerbi-implementation-planning-security-content-creator-planning.md#workspace-roles).
 Content creators need access to the remote storage location.
-- **Documentation:** Add text files to the remote storage location to describe the remote storage location and its purpose, ownership, access, and defined processes.
+- **Documentation**: Add text files to the remote storage location to describe the remote storage location and its purpose, ownership, access, and defined processes.

 The following sections describe each approach and key considerations to decide which one you should use.